axiomgaming/lostark_theory/relic_sets.md

 **2 Piece Set Bonus**

-MP cost -50%, damage of skills that consume MP +12% (15%).
+- MP cost -50%.
+Damage of skills that consume MP +12%.

 **4 Piece Set Bonus**

-When a class that possesses MP uses and Awakening Skill, gain Magick Addiction.
+- When a class that possesses MP uses an Awakening Skill, gain Magick Addiction.

-When MP reaches 30% or lower, Magick Addiction is removed and Boundless MP is gained.
+- When MP reaches 30% or lower, Magick Addiction is removed and Boundless MP is gained.

-When current MP becomes 100% while Boundless MP is active, the effect is removed and Magick Addiction is gained.
+- When current MP becomes 100% while Boundless MP is active, the effect is removed and Magick Addiction is gained.
 Both effects cannot be active at the same time.

-Magick Addiction: Damage +15% (18%).
+- Magick Addiction: Damage +15%.
 When using a skill that consumes MP, Max MP -7%.

-Boundless MP: Recover +3% of Max MP every 1s.
-Cooldown -20% (22%).
+- Boundless MP: Recover +3% of Max MP every 1s.
+Cooldown -20%.
 Attack Speed and Move Speed +12%.

 **6 Piece Set Bonus**

-When Magick Addiction is active, damage dealt to foes +15% (18%).
+- When Magick Addiction is active, damage dealt to foes +15%.

-When Boundless MP is active, Atk. and Move Speed +3% and cooldown -15% (18%).
+- When Boundless MP is active, Atk./Move Speed +3% and Cooldown -15%.

 **Classes**

-Berserker, Reflux Sorceress, Combat Readiness Gun Lancer

-Climax & Moderation Glaiver, Gun Slinger, Artillerist

-Sharp Shooter, Arcana, Perfect Suppression Shadow Hunter
+- Berzerker
+- Sorceress (Reflux)
+- Gunlancer (Combat Readiness)
+- Glaivier
+- Gunslinger
+- Artillerist
+- Sharp Shooter
+- Arcana
+- Shadowhunter (Perfect Suppression)

 ---